 Starting with Firefox 66, the new rule will apply to any website that plays audio without user interaction in advance, such as a user clicking a button.
 The audio autoplay ban will apply to both HTML5 audio and video elements used for media playback in modern browsers, meaning Firefox will block the sound coming from both ads and video players, the most common sources of such abuse.

-On the user interface side, when Firefox 66 will access a web page with auto-playing sound either from an audio or video element they will see a new icon in the URL bar that tells them that sound has been blocked on the page.
+On the user interface side, when Firefox 66 access a web page with auto-playing sound from an audio or video element, they will see a new icon in the URL bar that tells them that sound has been blocked on the page.

-If users have granted access to a microphone or camera on specific pages, such as video conferencing, then automatic sound playback will not be blocked.
+Automatic sound playback will not be blocked if users have granted access to a microphone or camera on specific pages, such as video conferencing.
 Once autoplay is blocked by Firefox, an icon should appear in the address bar that informs users.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free